easy-graph/easy-graph.github.io/docs/_sources/install.rst.txt

     $ python3 setup.py install

 .. hint::
-    EasyGraph uses  1.12.1 <= `PyTorch <https://pytorch.org/get-started/locally/>`_ < 2.0 for machine
+    EasyGraph uses `PyTorch <https://pytorch.org/get-started/locally/>`_ (version 1.12.1 to below 2.0) for machine learning functions.
-    learning functions.
-    Note that this does not prevent your from running non-machine learning functions normally, if there is no PyTorch in your environment.
+    Note that this does not prevent you from running non-machine learning functions if PyTorch is not installed in your environment.
-    But you will receive some warnings which remind you some unavailable modules when they depend on it.
+    However, you will receive warnings indicating the unavailability of certain modules that depend on PyTorch.